- The Pilgrim's Credential:

 How much is it likely to cost me on the Camino?

 Obviously the answer to this question will depend on numerous personal choices.
 Will you be staying in albergues most of the time or will you be looking for hotels and hostales?
 Maybe you've had your eye on the five-star paradores along the route.
-Do you plan on using cooking facilities in the albergues when they present themselves or will you be eating out every meal?
+Do you plan on using cooking facilities in the albergues when available or will you be eating out every meal?
 We will here assume that you will be staying in albergues and will be eating out for your main meal of the day.
-Private albergues will be set-price and you might expect 6 to 10 euros; you should try to leave a nice donation at those that are donativo.
+Private albergues will be set-price and you might expect 6 to 10 euros; you should leave a nice donation at those that are donativo.
 The menú del día will run you maybe 12 euros +/-.
 The mid-morning café con leche and a pastry about 4.
 Find a tienda for some lunch to be eaten sitting on the side of the road - another 4.
 Odds and ends arbitrarily 5.
 That makes roughly 32 euros.
 Can you do it for less?
 Absolutely!
 More?
 Absolutely!
 (Want to know how many U.S. greenbacks it will take to buy one of those euros?
 See the graphic in the next entry.)

 How can I obtain cash while I'm on the Camino?